Maurizio Migliavacca

 Maurizio Migliavacca (born 5 April 1951 in Fiorenzuola d'Arda) is an Italian politician and the current Coordinator of the Democratic Party, the main center-left political party in Italy.
 He has been a member of the Italian Chamber of Deputies from 1996 to 2001 and since 2006.

 Biography

-Maurizio Migliavacca was born in Fiorenzuola d'Arda is a comune in the Arda valley, in the Province of Piacenza, Emilia-Romagna region, Italy.
+Migliavacca was born in Fiorenzuola d'Arda, a comune in the Arda valley, in the province of Piacenza, Emilia-Romagna region, Italy.

-He is graduated in Political science and from 1990 to 1994 he was President of the Province of Piacenza.
+He is graduated in political science and from 1990 to 1994 he was President of the Province of Piacenza.

 In 1996 Migliavacca was elected in the Italian Chamber of Deputies for Emilia-Romagna with the Democratic Party of the Left.

-In 2001 elections Migliavacca was not re-elected at the Chamber of Deputies, but after five years, in 2006 elections he returned at the Chamber of Deputies with The Union led by Romano Prodi.
+In 2001 elections Migliavacca was not re-elected at the Chamber of Deputies, and later, in the 2006 elections he returned at the Chamber of Deputies with The Union led by Romano Prodi.

 Migliavacca was re-elected after two years in the 2008 elections.

 On 24 November 2009 he was nominated Coordinator of the Democratic Party.